bbauska/zombiePolitics/README.md

 tributes to a sense of helplessness and cynicism throughout the body politic.
-The collapse of any vestige of critical literacy, reason, and sustained debate gives way to falsehoods and forms of ignorance that find expression in the often-racist dis­ course of what Bob Herbert calls “the moronic maestros of right wing radio and 'l`V”7 endlessly haranguing the public to resist any trace of reason.
+The collapse of any vestige of critical literacy, reason, and sustained debate gives way to falsehoods and forms of ignorance that find expression in the often-racist dis­ course of what Bob Herbert calls "the moronic maestros of right wing radio and endlessly haranguing the public to resist any trace of reason.
 How else to explain the actions of parents who refiise to let their children listen to a speech on education by should I say it, an African American president?
 How else to fathom the dominant media repeating uncritically the views of right-wing groups that portray Obama as Hitler or Stalin or consistently making references that compare him to a gorilla or indulge in other crude racist references?
-In recent days, these groups have been given ample media attention, as if their opinions are not simply ventriloquizing the worst species of ignorance and racism.
+In recent days, these groups have been given ample media attention, as if their opinions are not simply ventriloquizing the worst species of ignorance and racism.</p>

-The politics of lying and the culture of deceit are wrapped in the logic of absolute certainty, an ominous harbinger of a kind of illiteracy in which one no longer has to be accountable for justifying opinions, claims, or alleged arguments.
+<p>The politics of lying and the culture of deceit are wrapped in the logic of
+absolute certainty, an ominous harbinger of a kind of illiteracy in which one no longer has to be accountable for justifying opinions, claims, or alleged arguments.
 Stripped of accountability, language finds its final resting place in a culture of deceit and arrogance in which lying either is accepted as a political strategy or is viewed as simply another normalized aspect of everyday life.
-The lack of criticism surrounding both government practices and corporations that now exercise unpar­ alleled forms of power is more than shameful; it is an utter capitulation to an Orwellian rhetoric that only thinly veils an egregious form of authoritarianism and racism.
+The lack of criticism surrounding both government practices and corporations that now exercise unpar­alleled forms of power is more than shameful; it is an utter capitulation to an Orwellian rhetoric that only thinly veils an egregious form of authoritarianism and racism.
 In the face of such events, we muSt develop a critical discourse to address the gap between rhetoric and deeds of those who hold economic, political, and social power.
-As Hannah Arendt has argued, debate is central to a democratic politics, along with the public space in which individuals can argue, exercise critical judg­ ment, and clarify their relationship to democratic values and public commitments.
+As Hannah Arendt has argued, debate is central to a democratic politics, along with the public space in which individuals can argue, exercise critical judg­ment, and clarify their relationship to democratic values and public commitments.
 Critical consciousness and autonomy are, after all, not merely the stuff of political awareness but what makes democratic accountability possible in the first place.
-They are also the foundation and precondition for individuals, parents, community groups, and social movements to mobilize against such political and moral corrup­ tions.
+They are also the foundation and precondition for individuals, parents, community groups, and social movements to mobilize against such political and moral corrup­tions.</p>

-Democracy is fragile and its fate is always uncertain, but during the last decade we have witnessed those in commanding political and corporate positions exhibit an utter disregard for the truth, morality, and critical debate.
-The Enron template of lying and deception has turned an ethos of dialogue and persuasion into its oppo­
+<p>Democracy is fragile and its fate is always uncertain, but during the last
-site: dogmatism and propaganda.
-In doing so, the American public has been bom­ barded by a discourse of fear, hate, and racism, coupled with a politics of lying that undermines any viable vestige of a democratic ethos.
-We now find ourselves living in a society in which right-wing extremists not only wage a war against the truth but also seek to render human beings less than fully human by taking away their desire for justice, spiritual meaning, freedom, and individuality.
+decade we have witnessed those in commanding political and corporate positions exhibit an utter disregard for the truth, morality, and critical debate.
+The Enron template of lying and deception has turned an ethos of dialogue and persuasion into its oppo­site: dogmatism and propaganda.
+In doing so, the American public has been bom­barded by a discourse of fear, hate, and racism, coupled with a politics of lying that undermines any viable vestige of a democratic ethos.
+We now find ourselves living in a society in which right-wing extremists not only wage a war against the truth but also seek to render human beings less than fully human by taking away their desire for justice, spiritual meaning, freedom, and individuality.</p>

-Politics must become more attentive to those everyday conditions that have allowed the American public to remain complicitous with such barbaric policies and practices.
+<p>Politics must become more attentive to those everyday conditions that have
+allowed the American public to remain complicitous with such barbaric policies and practices.
 Exposing the underlying conditions and symptoms of a culture of lying and deceit is both a political and a pedagogical task that demands that people speak